 Responding to Disclosures

-University of Cincinnati employees have a responsibility to share information about incidents involving sexual harassment, including sex/gender-based violence, dating or domestic violence and stalking with the Title IX Office.
+University of Cincinnati employees have a responsibility to share information about incidents involving sexual harassment, including sex/gender-based violence, dating or domestic violence and stalking with the Office of Gender Equity & Inclusion.

 Below are some suggested responses based on possible scenarios: